Colaplusice/cookiecutter-flask-devops/readme.md

 ## feature

 - [ x ]  html5-boilerplate for template
+- [ x ]  peewee for orm and migration achieved
-- [ x ]  docker & docker-compose & gitlab-ci for deployment on vps
+- [ x ]  docker & docker-compose integration
-- [ x ]  per-commit & pytest & flake8 & black for code control.
+- [ x ]  per-commit & pytest & flake8 & black for workflow.
+- [ ]    gitlab-ci for deployment on vps

 ## usage